-The Company and certain of its domestic subsidiaries (the "Guarantors") have a \$400 million revolving credit facility with a maturity date of August 7, 2024.
+The Company and certain of its domestic subsidiaries (the "Guarantors") have a \$400 million revolving credit facility, as amended on June 30, 2023, with a maturity date of June 30, 2028.
 The credit facility includes a \$25 million letter of credit sublimit and a \$10 million swingline loan sublimit.
-The Company also has an option to increase the size of the borrowing capacity by up to the greater of an aggregate of \$250 million and 100% of EBITDA of the last four fiscal quarters, plus an amount that would not cause a secured leverage ratio (funded debt secured by assets/EBITDA) to exceed 3.25 to 1.00, subject to certain conditions.
+The Company also has an option to increase the size of the borrowing capacity by up to the greater of an aggregate of \$250 million and 100% of EBITDA of the last four fiscal quarters, plus an amount that would not cause a secured net leverage ratio (funded debt secured by assets/EBITDA) to exceed 3.50 to 1.00, subject to certain conditions.